Top Gear 3000: Championship

-Total: 210000 credits

 Some races intentionally have less than minimum recharge strips, forcing the player to run out of gas.
 As the cars are futuristic, the cars can sustain a great speed even without gas, making it possible to win races without recharging.
 If the player hits a tree or another object that makes the car lose too much speed, the car then will run at a very low speed, almost not moving.
 The only way to make the car gain speed again is by running over a red strip, using the attractor on another car, being hit by a fast car or using a boost of level 4 or higher.
 As well, nuclear engines can keep the velocity even when the player does not have gas.

 Upgrades

 Not all upgrades are available from the beginning of the championship.
-As the player progresses through the championship, new engines, gearboxes, tires, armor, boost and weapons become available.
+As the player progresses through the championship, new engines, gearboxes, tyres, armour, boost and weapons become available.
 The game has three difficulty settings, each making the championship longer, and the AI cars faster.
 In the easy and medium difficulty settings, not all the level 6 components become available, preventing the player from purchasing all available upgrades.

 The weapons do not influence the other racers at all.
 The players can jump over other cars, warp through other cars and even attract their car towards another, but these weapons only affect the player's car.
 The player can cycle between the weapons using the L or R trigger buttons.